What to consider for agile implementations: some insights and recommendations

 Further to this, self-organisation requires a specific awareness in the individuals working at the organisation.
 This can only be achieved if a certain level of personal development is done.
 And this personal development is not on a skills level, but on a very personal level to increase this awareness.

-We help here to take the key leadership team and other identified people in an organisation on a tough personal growth journey where they have to face their hardships and issues in order to be free from this influencing their success and the success of your organisation.
+We help here to take the key leadership team and other identified people in an organisation on a personal growth journey where they have to face their personal constraints and issues in order to be free from this influencing their success and the success of the organisation.
 We all bring into the organisation landscape our own personal issues and the ability of your people to operate effectively and efficiently will be influenced by these personal hardships.
 Leaving your personal issues at home… Not possible.

 This forms part of our change management / transformation services.